 Another trend for fonts will be mixing serif and sans-serif fonts, as well as different complementary fonts.
 Mixing and matching fonts should be done with care, so you can’t put just any two random fonts together.
 But people who have an eye for fonts will have more room to experiment.

-If fonts can get customized, why not do the same with illustrations?
+If fonts can get customized, why doesn’t do the same with illustrations?
 Instead of opting for stock images, you should have illustrations tailor-made to fit your website and its content.
-You will need a way to set your website apart from the competition, and custom illustration will contribute to it.
+You will need a way to set your website apart from the competition, and custom illustrations will contribute to it.